BrunoSantosCode/FESTO-MPS-Configuration/README.md

 #### 2.5 Create the Main Application using the Function Blocks

-Open the `<workspace_name>App` tab and build your main aplication using the components added before to the Pallete, as in the example:
+Open the `<workspace_name>App` tab and build your main aplication using the components added before to the Pallete, as in the following example:

 ![4diac_app](https://github.com/user-attachments/assets/ef5c3480-b41e-45a0-a6a5-b69ba3656515)